We continue our student posts from Tabor's service learning trip.

 Authors – Julia Jeffries, L. Moon

 We started off early in the morning with breakfast at 7:00 at our homestay.
 Then we went to the two building sites in two teams of boys and girls to observe and learn how to mix cement and lay bricks to build walls.
 For three hours students carried bricks in piles to the building area, mixed cement or laid brick walls.
 We built the walls by laying down cement, putting down a brick and laying cement on the sides.
-The task we did was pretty simple; we put bricks down, slopped some cement on the side, and did that 11400981_379912958873116_2133047765151417540_nover and over again.
+The task we did was pretty simple; we put bricks down, slopped some cement on the side, and did that over and over again.
 In theory, building the house should be really simple, but actually doing it was very difficult.
 Every time I slopped the cement, it would not turn out as I wanted, which made me do it over and over again.
 The blocks were never straight when I did it, so the builder had to come and help me fix it.
 While doing the task, I really started to respect what the builders were doing, who were making real, solid structure.

 After lunch we stayed in our teams and returned to our building sites.
 Now that we had gotten the hang of things, the afternoon went by a lot quicker and progress on the construction was a lot faster.
-After a full day of work, we retu11539645_380044332193312_3916955803299442690_nrned to the homestay and a few of us went with chaperones to swim in the Mekong River.
+After a full day of work, we returned to the homestay and a few of us went with chaperones to swim in the Mekong River.
 Then at 6 the entire group sat down for dinner and then journaled with a prompt from Mr. Chaput.

 Working with families who lived in a shack and had no indoor plumbing made me reflect on how grateful I should be to have the life I have been given.
 I live in a nice house with an indoor plumbing and I never go hungry.